Spyderbat

 The agent registration code is specific to your organization (see below), and the ORC Url is the endpoint where your Nano Agents will register / communicate to the Spyderbat backend.

-If you wish to store your Agent Registration Code in the AWS Secrets Manager, please refer to this article for more information on how to set it up.
+If you wish to store your Agent Registration Code in the AWS Secrets Manager, please for more information on how to set it up.

 The Helm installation commands specific to your organization can be found in the Spyderbat UI by clicking on “New Source” under the “Sources” section of the left-hand navigation.
 This will lead to an agent installation wizard where the Helm chart details for your organization are available.